The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 Buy a book or two in Plaza de Armas

 Book worms will be happy to know that the oldest square in Havana hosts a daily book market.
-Browsing the stalls in search of a book is one of the nicest things to do in Havana.
+Make sure to stop by the stalls and search for your next read.

 Mix with the locals in Calle Obispo

 To get a flavor of local life head to Calle Obispo, the main street in Old Havana, where a series of art galleries, shops, and bars are located.
 It’s one of the busiest pedestrian streets in the city.

 The former seat of the government until the Cuba revolution, the Capitol Building – El Capitolio – now hosts the Cuban Academy of Sciences.
 It’s a gorgeous, imposing building where visitors aren’t admitted, but you can surely look at it from the outside: it’s one of the unmissable things to do in Havana.

 Not far from El Capitolio you will find the Parque Central, where a bunch of luxury hotels such as the Kempinski and the Iberostar Parque Central are located.
 It’s also a cool place to spot local life!

 Built in 1838, the Gran Teatro is one of the prettiest buildings in Havana, and where the Cuba ballet performs.
 You can go on a tour to visit the magnificent interior, and if you happen to walk around Old Havana at night, make sure to head in its direction as it is simply splendid when all lit up!